Madrid holidays 2017 – 2018

 Here are some of the traditional Nativity scenes in Madrid.
 Many are worth a visit for their cultural and artistic value, even for people who don’t entirely share the religious traditions.
 The usual viewing dates are mid December to January 6 – exact information is not available at present, so best to check exact dates and schedules before going.

 Nativity at Museo de Artes Decorativas / Decorative Arts Museum.
 One of Madrid’s hidden jewels, this museum usually has a Nativity set up year round, and ad Christmas holidays they have a special exhibit / selection of the best from various Nativities in their collection.
-Until January 8, free in usual museum hours.
-If you can, plan a little extra time to see the rest of the musuem, mostly about furniture / interiors of homes throughout the years and in different regions of Spain.
-More info on their website: http://mnartesdecorativas.mcu.es/ Click on Exposiciones Temporales for more info about this special exhibit
+When: December 14 – Until January 7, closed Mondays and December 24, 25, 31, January 1,6.
+Free in usual museum hours (must pay museum fee).
+If you can, plan a little extra time to see the rest of the museum, mostly about furniture / interiors of homes throughout the years and in different regions of Spain.
+More info on their website: http://mnartesdecorativas.mcu.es/

 Here are two more of the traditional Navity scenes.
 Some places set up around the middle of the month.